AlightYoung/AlightYoung/README.md

 - 👋 Hi, I’m @AlightYoung
-- 👀 I’m interested in Java, Python and more
+- 👀 I’m interested in Java, Python, C++, JavaScript and more
-- 🌱 I’m currently learning Java, Python and more
+- 🌱 I’m currently learning Java, Python, C++, JavaScript and more
-- 💞️ I’m looking to collaborate on Java or Python project
+- 💞️ I’m looking to collaborate on Java or Python, C++, JavaScript project

 <!---
 AlightYoung/AlightYoung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.